Capitalism, Socialism and Democracy

-Capitalism, Socialism, and Democracy is a book on economics, sociology, and history by Joseph Schumpeter, arguably his most famous, controversial, and important work.
+Capitalism, Socialism, and Democracy is a book on economics, sociology, and history by Joseph Schumpeter.
 It is also one of the most famous, controversial, and important books on social theory, social sciences, and economics—in which Schumpeter deals with capitalism, socialism, and creative destruction.
 It is the third most cited book in the social sciences published before 1950, behind Marx's Capital and The Wealth of Nations by Adam Smith.

 Introduction

 Part I: The Marxian Doctrine

 Schumpeter devotes the first 56 pages of the book to an analysis of Marxian thought and the place within it for entrepreneurs.
 Noteworthy is the way that Schumpeter points out the difference between the capitalist and the entrepreneur, a distinction that he claims Karl Marx would have been better served to have made (p.
 52).
 The analysis of Marx is broken down into four roles which Schumpeter ascribes to him (prophet, sociologist, economist, and teacher).
 The section on Marx the Prophet explains that, if nothing else, Marx would have been received well by people who needed a theory to explain what was happening in their society.
 The section on Marx the Sociologist focuses on how Marx's theory of class fits with the larger intellectual traditions of the day, and how it superseded them in at least its ability to synthesize sociological thought.
 The section on Marx the Economist then focuses on Marx's economic theory; Schumpeter judges it excessively "stationary" (pp. 27, 31).
 He also deals with the concept of crisis and business cycle, two economic theories that Marx pioneered (p.
 39).

 The final section, Marx the Teacher, evaluates the usefulness of Marx's thought for interpreting the events of his time and those between his death and Schumpeter's time.
 Schumpeter claims that any theory of crisis gains support when crises occur, and points to some developments that Marx's theories have failed to predict.
 On page 53, he argues that Marx's theory better predicts English and Dutch colonial experiences in the tropics, but fails when applied elsewhere, for example in New England.